New York State Celebrates Diversity and Religious Tolerance

 Governor Cuomo was the first to issue regulations making it illegal for employers, housing providers, businesses and creditors to discriminate based on gender identity or transgender status.

-The grant program will boost safety and security at NY’s schools and day care centers at risk of hate crimes because of their ideology, beliefs or mission.
+The grant program announced its first round of awards to strengthen security at NY’s schools and day care centers at risk of hate crimes because of their ideology, beliefs or mission.

 The Marriage Equality Act

 In 2011, same-sex couples were granted the freedom to marry under the law, as well as hundreds of rights, benefits, and protections that have been limited to married couples of the opposite sex.